 No, I did not place in the top ten (or was it 12?)… and I was thrilled about that.
 I enjoyed watching from the sidelines as my new pageant friends continued to compete.
 It was Iowa who ultimately won the title.
 I’m sure she deserved it.

-BTW, the woman who won the national pageant the year before, in 1994, was Roselyn Sanchez.
+BTW, the woman who won the national pageant the year before, in 1994, was model and actress Roselyn Sanchez.
 I met her backstage before the show and she seemed sweet and genuine.
 (You can see her in her crown, standing behind the pageant director at the podium in the last picture above.)